cajuncoding/GraphQL.RepoDB/GraphQL.PreProcessingExtensions/README.md

     {
         [UsePaging]
         [UseSorting]
-        [GraphQLName("characters")]
+        [graphqlName("characters")]
         public async Task<IPreProcessedCursorSlice<ICharacter>> GetCharactersPaginatedAsync(
             //This is just our Repository being injected as a normal Service configured in Startup.cs [Service] ICharacterRepository repository,
             //This facade is now injected by the Pre-Processing extensions middleware...
-            [GraphQLParams] IParamsContext graphQLParams
+            [graphqlParams] IParamsContext graphqlParams
         )
         {
-            //With HotChocolate.RepoDb.SqlServer package we can easily map the inputs from GraphQL
+            //With HotChocolate.RepoDb.SqlServer package we can easily map the inputs from graphql
             // IParamsContext into the RepoDb specific helper for DB mapping:
             // NOTE: Other Micro ORMs (e.g. Dapper) may need similar mapping capabiliteis to be built
-            //       and are not yet provided here in this project... var repoDbParams = new GraphQLRepoDbMapper<CharacterDbModel>(graphQLParams);
+            //       and are not yet provided here in this project... var repoDbParams = new graphqlRepoDbMapper<CharacterDbModel>(graphqlParams);

             //********************************************************************************//
             // Push the Selections, SortArgumetns, and Paging Arguments down to our Repository